-Only registered shareholders and duly appointed proxyholders, including non-registered (beneficial) shareholders who have duly appointed themselves as proxyholder, can submit questions:
+Only registered shareholders and duly appointed proxyholders, including non-registered (beneficial) shareholders who have duly appointed themselves as proxyholder, can submit questions (or make motions):

-- In advance of the meeting through our website at BCE.ca/AGM2023, under Ask a Question or by contacting the Corporate Secretary by email at corporate.secretariat@bell.ca, by telephone at 514-786-8424, or at the address set out in section 12.4, entitled How to request more information.
+- In advance of the meeting: (1) through our website at BCE.ca/AGM2024, under Ask a Question; or (2) by contacting the Corporate Secretary by email at corporate.secretariat@bell.ca, by telephone at 514-786-8424, or at the address set out in section 12.4, entitled How to request more information.
 Questions submitted in advance must be received by 9:30 a.m.
-(Eastern time) on May 3, 2023, to be included in the meeting. - During the meeting, at https://web.lumiagm.com/435242716, with a BCE representative reading the question, or by telephone at the number set out on our website at BCE.ca/AGM2023.
+(Eastern time) on May 1, 2024, to be addressed at the meeting. - During the meeting: (1) in writing at https://bce.lumiconnect.com/404404049 by selecting the messaging tab and typing your question within the box at the top of the screen (once finished, press the "send" arrow to the right of the box to submit your question) a BCE representative will read out the question at the meeting; or (2) by telephone through LUMI's conference call facilities at 1-888-870-3025 (English) or 1-888-870-4559 (French) a LUMI representative will dial you into the meeting at the appropriate time for you to ask your question (or make a motion, if applicable) live.
 Questions can be submitted at any time during the meeting until the chair of the meeting closes the question period.

-It is recommended that shareholders and duly appointed proxyholders attending the meeting online submit their questions as soon as possible during the meeting so that they can be addressed at the appropriate time.
+It is recommended that shareholders and duly appointed proxyholders attending the meeting online submit their questions in advance of the meeting or as soon as possible during the meeting so that they can be addressed at the appropriate time.

-Questions related to the matters of business will be addressed at the time such matter is being discussed.
-Other questions will be addressed during the question period after the business of the meeting has been completed.
+Assuming they have been submitted in sufficient time, questions related to the matters of business to be voted on will be addressed at the time such matter is being discussed, before a vote is held on each matter.
+Other questions will be addressed during the question period after the formal business of the meeting has been completed.
+Questions submitted online will be moderated before being sent to the chair of the meeting.
 Questions on the same topic or otherwise related will be grouped, summarized and addressed at the same time.
-If you duly submit a question that is not answered during the meeting, we will communicate with you after the meeting if you have provided your contact information.